joshydavid/information-security-study-notes/resources/networking.md

   - Use fiber optics for secure communication, as they are harder to tap.
   - Wireless networks should use strong WPA2 or WPA3 encryption.

+### Firewall

+- Network security that monitors and control incoming/outgoing traffic based on pre-defined security rule.
+- Purpose
+  - Block unauthorised access and ensure that only legit traffic can go through

 ### What is a DNS?

 DNS stands for Domain Name System, it is a system that translate human-readable domain name such as Apple.com into machine-readable IP address such as 192.168.1.1